earowang/wanderer4melb/README.md

 # wanderer4melb
-A shiny app for wandering in the downtown of Melbourne (2016)
+A shiny app for wandering around the downtown Melbourne (2016)